Leakage current of high-fluence neutron-irradiated 8" silicon sensors for the CMS Endcap Calorimeter Upgrade

-Specifically, leakage current measurements of CE sensors irradiated at RINSC were found to be 19$~\%$ higher than single-diode results from JSI.
-Although this discrepancy remains within uncertainty limits, a systematic correction factor for CE sensors irradiated at RINSC was introduced.

-Finally, the measured activation energy values align with theoretical predictions, confirming that bulk recombination centres, rather than surface defects, are the dominant source of leakage current in neutron-irradiated CE silicon sensors.
+Finally, this work presents the first measurement of the temperature dependence of the IV characteristics of CE silicon sensors after high-fluence neutron irradiation.
+The measured activation energies are consistent with theoretical expectations, indicating that bulk recombination centres, rather than surface defects, dominate the leakage current in irradiated CE silicon sensors.

 Neutron irradiation at RINSC has proven essential for assessing the bulk radiation hardness of large-area silicon sensors for the CE detector.
 For future neutron irradiations at RINSC, we recommend deploying additional temperature sensors to improve the monitoring of sensor annealing and to minimize uncertainties in the assessment of in-reactor annealing.
 Specifically, we suggest placing at least two RTDs on the front and two on the back of the puck, ideally positioned directly adjacent to the silicon sensors.
 Further improvements could be achieved by directly measuring the horizontal temperature distribution across the sensor area, for which an array of temperature sensors distributed across the wafer is proposed.

 Additionally, ensuring consistent sensor orientation (rotation) relative to the reactor during irradiations is recommended.
 This would facilitate a more accurate assessment of annealing and fluence profiles, particularly for high-fluence rounds (>$1.0 \times 10^{16}~\neqcm$) that are split into multiple irradiation parts.